crpietschmann/portfolio/_imports/_posts/2015-04-24-hack-to-force-new-skype-for-business-ui-over-lync1.markdown

 <li>When prompted to restart, click "Restart Later"</li>
 </ol>

-<em>Note: Modify the Windows Registry at your own risk.
+*Note: Modify the Windows Registry at your own risk.
 If you modify the wrong setting it could have bad, unintended consequences.
-It is always a good idea to backup the registry before modifying it.</em>
+It is always a good idea to backup the registry before modifying it.*
 <h3>Registry Key to Change</h3>

 To force the Skype for Business UI you need to update the following registry key to be a value that equivalent to "True."